ahmadazerichandrabhuana/robotframeworkios/README.md

 ## Device Connection

-Connect your device to your computer, or open iOS Simulator, and check it's udid from XCode (Open XCode go to menu `Window` then choose `Device and Simulators`).
+Connect your device to your computer, or open iOS Simulator, and check it's udid (or `identifier`) from XCode (Open XCode go to menu `Window` then choose `Device and Simulators`).

-Put the udid on file `env.yaml` line 7 :
+Put the udid/identifier on file `env.yaml` line 7 :
 ```
 udid: {your device udid}
 sample :